SURVANT-Cryp/DRIFT-COPY-PASTE-Poetics/README.md

 https://www.youtube.com/watch?v=L2qsbmd9Zcs

-This project is dedicated to be my friend Jon Cates (http://systemsapproach.net)<br>
+This project is dedicated to my friend Jon Cates (http://systemsapproach.net)<br>

 I am sharing this project on GitHub in the spirit of distribution and DIWO culture.